rebeccakempe12/rebeccakempe12/README.md

 ## Some Recent Projects, Talks, etc
 ### Why does Theory Matter in Computer Science?
 (Talk, Blog Posts)
 A talk I did for the [Carleton Computer Science Society Tech Talk Night](https://ccss.carleton.ca/events/2024-2025/2024-11-19-tech-talk-night/) on November 19th, 2024.
-It aims to explain the importance of abstraction and generalization in computer science (and more broadly in problem solving), and how we can apply theory and/or math to solve real-world problems.
+It aims to explain why we make computer science students take theory courses, the importance of abstraction and generalization in problem solving, and how we can apply theory and/or math to solve real-world problems.
+I also discussed the densest subgraph problem, some algorithms for solving the problem, and some generalizations of the densest subgraph problem.

 This presentation was intended to be self-contained and accessible to an audience of second year computer science students.
 I have also adapted the content of the talk into a series of blog posts, for anyone who was interested but could not attend.